(For Current and future grad students with a sense of humor)

 Let’s start with Maggie’s genealogy.
 Through her, we are descendants of the founders of American pragmatism: John Dewey (cash value: 30 cents) and William James (aka the Indiana Jones of philosophy and psychology).

 Thanks to Maggie we’re related to another philosopher worth 30 cents: Immanuel Kant.

 Thanks to Maggie, we’re also direct heirs to Leibniz.
 Gottfried, here’s the decisive proof that we live In the best of all possible worlds: you’re worth twice as much as Immanuel!

 Wait a minute, did Christian Wolff work as a “post-doc” for Leibniz?
 That’s implausible: how could he afford such extravagant wigs?

-The story continues on and on.
-Where does it end?
-At the present moment, one of our last identified ancestors is none other than Copernicus (20 steps), an astronomer worth four times less than Leibniz (1,20 francs = 15 cents).
+The story continues on and on till we reach Copernicus (20 steps), an astronomer worth four times less than Leibniz (1,20 francs = 15 cents).

 What about Madison Powers’ lineage?
 Madison got his doctoral degree from Oxford.
 His dissertation readers were James Griffin and Derek Parfit; his main advisor was Joseph Raz (יוסף רז in Hebrew).
 Grand-pa Joe is undeniably a great philosopher; he nonetheless made a fatal mistake (from our perspective): he studied with legal philosopher H. L. A. Hart.
 Hart was trained in law,, not philosophy, so the line ends with him.
 Damn lawyer!